-- Simulating Uniform in Simetar enter parameters as: - =UNIFORM(Minimum, Maximum) - =UNIFORM(0,1) which is the same as =UNIFORM() (this is standard uniform) - =UNIFORM( 10,25), etc. - A standard uniform RV is used to simulate all distributions.
+- Simulating Uniform in Simetar enter parameters as: - =UNIFORM(Minimum, Maximum) - =UNIFORM(0,1) which is the same as =UNIFORM() (this is standard uniform, or uniform standard deviate (USD)) - =UNIFORM(10,25), etc. - A standard uniform RV is used to simulate all distributions.
 For example a normal distribution: - =norm(mean, standard deviation, U), where U is distributed standard uniform.